izcheung/mySQLWorkBenchUserDoc/docs/task3.md

     > The `LOWER` clause calls a function that converts text to lowercase.

-2. Click the refresh button to see your trigger appear on the schema pane.
+2. Click the refresh button to see your trigger appear on the schema pane:

     !!! success
         ![Create Trigger](images/CreateTrigger.jpg)